PropellerAero/infrastructure-challenge/README.md

 - Efficient interservice communication with the ability to easily impersonate a user from either the monolith or the microservice
 - The ability to communicate between services outside the context of a request. e.g. from an asynchronous worker or cron job

 You should provide a proof of concept implementation that extends the example implementation and demonstrates some or all of the above.
-Please provide doucmentation detailing how your solution works, how to set it up and any assumptions or tradeoffs that were made.
+Please provide documentation detailing how your solution works, how to set it up and any assumptions or tradeoffs that were made.
 A network diagram to help explain your solution will be helpful.

 If you have any questions please feel free to contact keat@propelleraero.com.au